dankelley/OceanAnalysis.jl/docs/src/installation.md

 ```

-The author installs from local source (temphich may include things not yet pushed
+The author installs from local source (which may include things not yet pushed
 to the GitHub site) by typing the following in a Julia console.

 ```julia